 Follow this route to reach the third of the gates and descend to the right through a damp and at times wet meadowland.

 Divert to the left to view the Wellington Bomber memorial.
-This was erected by the Rotary Club of Horwich in memory of a crew of six killed when an aircraft on a training mission crashed on the moor in 1943.
+This was erected by the Rotary Club of Horwich in memory of a crew of six killed when an aircraft on a training mission crashed on the

 The crash occurred on Hurst Hill and the wreckage was scattered all over the wide area.

 5. A set of wooden steps from the memorial leads down into Lead Mines Clough, sited alongside the well-named Limestone Brook.

 Although this area is very much an ancient industrial site it does have a rugged beauty of its own.
 Most historians believe the Romans mined lead here and the mine shafts were not finally sealed

 until the 1930 but some think that some clandestine activity went in preparation for a possible German invasion in 1940.

 Apart from lead mining, some extraction of a mineral called witherite was discovered in the area around about 1780.
 This was named after the English scientist William Witherine.

 Most of the chemical was bought by Josiah Wedgewood who used it amid great secrecy to perfect the colouring of his Jasper ware.